Marie-rgb/Marierosegithub.io/_pages/projects.md

 - 🧰 **Role:** Admin
 - 🌐 **Tech Stack:** Linux, Apache, MySQL, PHP
-- 📅 Used for live events — includes contact information, live traffic, and email notifications.
+- 📅 Used for live events and includes contact information, live traffic, and email notifications.
 - 🔄 Managed content updates and integrated a mailing list feature.

 ---

 ## 🛠️ What’s Next
-I’m currently expanding my skills in **network automation** and **cybersecurity** — stay tuned for more hands-on labs and secure web deployments.
+I’m currently expanding my skills in **network automation** and **cybersecurity**.
+Stay tuned for more hands-on labs and secure web deployments.